-The following discussion applies only to investors that hold the ADSs or common shares as capital assets and that have the U.S. dollar as their functional currency.
+The following discussion applies only to U.S. Holders (as defined below) that hold our ADSs or common shares as capital assets and that have the U.S. dollar as their functional currency.
 This discussion is based upon existing U.S. federal tax law as in effect on the date of this annual report, which is subject to differing interpretations or change (possibly with retroactive effect), and could affect the tax consequences described below.

-The following discussion does not deal with the tax consequences to any particular investor or to persons in special tax situations such as:
+The following discussion does not deal with the tax consequences to any particular holder or to persons in special tax situations such as: